On the dynamics of endomorphisms of affine surfaces

 \section{Valuations over $\k [ [ x,y ] ]$}

 We recall some results about valuations from \cite{favreValuativeTree2004} and \cite{favreEigenvaluations2007}.
-Let $R$ be a regular local ring with maximal ideal $\m$.
+Let $R$ be a regular complete local ring with maximal ideal $\m$.
 We say that a valuation on $R$ is \emph{centered} if $v \geq 0$ and $v_{|\m} > 0$.
-Here we set $R := \k [ [ x,y] ]$ for our local ring.
+Here we set $R := \k [ [ x,y] ]$ for our regular complete local ring.
 Its maximal ideal is $\m := (x,y)$ we will study the set of centered valuations on $R$.

 \begin{prop}[Proposition 2.10 \cite{favreValuativeTree2004}, \cite{spivakovskyValuationsFunctionFields1990}] Any valuation on $\k[x,y]$ centered at the origin extends uniquely to a centered valuation on $R$ as follows.
 Let $\phi \in R$ and let $\phi_n$ be the polynomial of degree $n$ such that $\phi = \lim \phi_n$.
 Then,